 Scrum is an agile development model that allows teams to deliver software products faster and with higher quality.
 Scrum involves breaking down the product into small and manageable pieces called backlog items, and working on them in short iterations called sprints.
 Here are the 8 steps you need to follow to implement Scrum successfully:

 Step 1: Prepare your product backlog.
 The product backlog is a list of features and requirements that you want to include in your product.
+You need to involve the stakeholders, such as the customers, users, or managers, to create and prioritize this list.
+You also need to get the approval of the product owner, who is the person responsible for defining and managing the product vision and goals.

 Why Programmers Want to Start Over

 Have you ever felt the urge to scrap your code and rewrite it from scratch?
 If so, you’re not alone.
 Many programmers have this temptation, and there’s a hidden reason behind it.
 The reason is not that the old code is bad, but that it’s hard to understand.
 There’s a fundamental principle of programming that explains this: Reading code is harder than writing it.
 This is why reusing code is so challenging.
+This is why every developer on your team has their own favorite way of splitting strings into arrays.
+They create their own function because it’s more enjoyable and simpler than learning how the existing one works.

 Basic Software Development Process: